 Choose the Export results to a speadsheet by checking the appropriate box to extract all the results of the checked analyses as a single spreadsheet file.

-Press Start and wait until the program reports analysis parameters and data were saved in the status line at the GUI’s bottom.
+Press Start and wait until analysis complete.

 NOTE: This concludes the analysis.
 The software can be used to analyze the results of as many movie files as desired, given that they were all behaviorally analyzed using the TrackRodent software.
 The analysis performed by the software assumes video recording at a frame rate of 30 Hz.
 In the case that a different frame rate was used, multiply the time by 30 and divide by the frame rate used for recording to convert it to the correct value (in seconds).